 There are a few successful companies who have demonstrated excellent understanding of and commitment to their customers within their marketing and business strategies:

-At Amazon, innovation starts and ends with the customer; having a customer-centric leader at the helm does wonders for the business as a whole including the marketing strategy, as everything is done with that in mind.
-For more information on how Amazon’s customer-centric culture is generated, take a look at our whitepaper.
+- At Amazon, innovation starts and ends with the customer; having a customer-centric leader at the helm does wonders for the business as a whole including the marketing strategy, as everything is done with that in mind.

 While this is all well and good, for those firms who don’t know how to use research in this way, it can be hard to take that first step into marketing greatness.
 The Five Second test is great for identifying how a brand’s website is viewed by consumers, and thus their overall perception.
 This can be a great starting point for brands who want to use research and insights to recreate, rebrand, or market themselves as effectively and impactfully as possible.